rsta2/circle/README.md

 Trademarks
 ----------

-Raspberry Pi is a trademark of the Raspberry Pi Foundation.
+Raspberry Pi is a trademark of Raspberry Pi Trading.

 Linux is a trademark of Linus Torvalds.